shehreendheda/katacoda-scenarios/slov2/slopractice/step8.md

    *Looks like ads and discounts services are the sources of the higher latencies!*

-   *Investigating/troubleshooting these services can be a first step in restoring the error budget for the Monitor Based SLO.*
+   *Investigating/troubleshooting these services can be a first step in restoring the error budget for the Monitor-based SLO.*

 6. Navigate to `store-frontend` Service page.

 7. Select **Spree::OrdersController#edit** from the **Endpoints** list to explore the data for the resource.

-   Notice that the Error Budget monitor you created for the Metric Based SLO is linked to the resource and is in the `ALERT` state.
+   Notice that the Error Budget monitor you created for the Metric-based SLO is linked to the resource and is in the `ALERT` state.

 7. Scroll to the **Traces** list.